Yuri-Is-On-Rage-Mode/weapons-grade-virtual-machine/README.md

 Welcome to **Vin**, our state-of-the-art implementation of a virtual virtual machine, crafted with precision in C#.
 Get ready to explore a new dimension of virtualization with this powerful tool!

+> CURRENTLY GITUHB DOESNOT SUPPORT FILES BIGGER THEN 25 MB, SO I CAN NOT UPLOAD THE `.vin_env` DIR , BUT I WILL FIND A WAY OF THAT TOO!
+YOU GUYS CAN SUGGEST ME A WAY OF THAT PLEASE!, I HAVE MANY USEFULL BINARYS FOR THIS VIRTUAL VIRTUAL-OS SUCH AS `ls` , `tree` , `mkdir` , `mv` , `cp` AND MORE!

 #### **TASTE**
 ```sh
 (#) Vin Virtual Os / Develpement Env